- What data do we collect from you?

 3. How will we use your data?

-We will use your data for legitimate administrative and security purposes, the fulfilment of our contract with you, compliance with our legal obligations.
+We will use your data for legitimate administrative and security purposes, the fulfilment of our contract with you, compliance with our legal obligations, and/or your consent.

 The ways in which we use your data include: